-- 2.2.6 Following the issue of a petition in the County Court, EK Services will then serve a Bankruptcy Petition on the customer, which contains the date on which the Court will consider whether or not to make a Bankruptcy Order. - 2.2.7 If a Bankruptcy Order is made, the Official Receiver (a government department) will initially take control of the customer's assets.
-EK Services will nominate its Insolvency Practitioners to supervise the sale and distribution of all the customers' assets, although in some cases this will remain under the supervision of the Official Receivers. - 2.2.8 A Bankruptcy Order is usually discharged after one year, although there are certain circumstances where this period can be either shortened or extended.

-2.3 Corporate Insolvency - The Process for Liquidation (Winding - up) Proceedings

-- 2.3.1 As in the case of personal insolvency, EK Services will commence legal proceedings by issuing a Statutory Demand.
+- ordinarily presented on the basis that the customer has failed to comply with the terms of the Statutory Demand. - 2.2.6 Following the issue of a petition in the County Court, EK Services will then serve a Bankruptcy Petition on the customer, which contains the date on which the Court will consider whether or not to make a Bankruptcy Order. - 2.2.7 If a Bankruptcy Order is made, the Official Receiver (a government department) will initially take control of the customer's assets.
+EK Services will nominate its Insolvency Practitioners to supervise the sale and distribution of all the customers' assets, although in some cases this will remain under the supervision of the Official Receivers. - 2.2.8 A Bankruptcy Order is usually discharged after one year, although there are certain circumstances where this period can be either shortened or extended. - 2.3 Corporate Insolvency The Process for Liquidation (Winding up) Proceedings - 2.3.1 As in the case of personal insolvency, EK Services will commence legal proceedings by issuing a Statutory Demand.
 The recipient must also follow the requirements listed under paragraph 2.2.2. - 2.3.2 The Statutory Demand served by EK Services will be accompanied by a copy of the Insolvency Services booklet "A Guide to Bankruptcy" (see Appendix 1).
 As well as providing guidance on bankruptcy, the leaflet provides useful names and addresses of organisations to contact for help and advice. - 2.3.3 Should a customer fail to contact EK Services within the required timescales, EK Services will consider presenting a petition to the Court for winding up the company.
 The petition is advertised in the London Gazette as well as being served on the company.